Savaliya-Ravi/Voyage_X_Main/README.md

 completion report is automatically sent to the central management system, confirming the successful and secure trip.

-This seamless, autonomous experience empowers Olivia to manage her errands independently— enhancing her mobility, routine stability, and overall quality of life without needing to depend on others.
+This seamless, autonomous experience empowers Olivia to manage her errands independently which enhancing her mobility, routine stability, and overall quality of life without needing to depend on others.

 ![Scenario](assets/scenario.png)